lukepearce/cmdr/README.md

 5. The plugin folder should be named `cmdr` for Craft to see it.

 cmdR works on Craft 2.6.2954

-## cmdR Overview

-cmdR finds the last modified date of your assets and appends a query string using the timestamp.
-Next time your asset gets modified, the query string will update and you'll have busted that cache!

 ## Using cmdR